Code-Institute-Submissions/smolies/README.md

 ## Strategy and goals
 The main goal was to create a simple, fun game based on Command Line Interface concept (terminal).
-The game page provides consistent styling, bringing back the memory of popular in 90s Tamagotchi.
+The game page provides consistent styling, bringing back the memory of popular in 90s *Tamagotchi*.
 Game's terminal runs without any issues, and prompts users with bolded, colored mesages in response to their inputs.
 Button on the top of the terminal is clearly visible and allows the user to start/ restart the game at any time.
 Created code is easy to navigate thanks to numerous docstrings and comments, and allows implementation of future features.

 ## Scope - Features & Future Features
-The scope of Smolies - pet game is currently defined by the following features:
+The scope of *Smolies - pet game* is currently defined by the following features:
-* Functioning terminal based pet style game, inspred by 90s Tamagotchi.
+* Functioning terminal based pet style game, inspred by 90s *Tamagotchi*.
 * Visual banners and ASCII art graphics for more pleasant user experience.
 * User can choose 1 of the 5 following types of animals: cat, dog, hamster, fish, bird.
 * User can create a name for their chosen pet.